smartcontractkit/chainlink/plugins/cmd/chainlink-mercury/README.md

-This directory house the Mercury LOOPP
+This directory houses the Mercury LOOPP

 # Running Integration Tests Locally